2024-08-05

 Terms of Reference

-One task of IAG's Commission 2 “Gravity Field” is the establishment of the International Gravity Reference System and Frame (IGRF).
-These activities are motived by the IAG Resolutions No. 2 of 2015 (IUGG General Assembly Prague) and No. 4 of 2019 (IUGG General Assembly Montreal).
-The IAG Sub-Commission 2.1 “Land, Marine and Airborne Gravimetry” promotes consistency and compatibility of gravity and gravity gradient datasets and assessment of their accuracy.
-The International Gravity Field Service IGFS coordinates the servicing of the geodetic and geophysical community with gravity field related data, software and information.
-A modern and precise absolute gravity reference frame will not only contribute to the establishment of the Global Geodetic Reference Frame (GGRF) of the UN, but will also serve as a long-term and precise gravity reference for the IAG Global Geodetic Observing System (GGOS).
+One task of IAG’s Commission 2 “Gravity Field” is the establishment of the International Terrestrial Gravity Reference System and Frame (ITGRF).
+These activities are motived by the IAG Resolutions No. 2 of 2015 (IUGG General Assembly Prague), No. 4 of 2019 (IUGG General Assembly Montreal) and No. 1 of 2023 (IUGG GeneralAssembly Berlin).
+The IAG Sub-Commission 2.1 “Terrestrial gravimetry for the needs of geosciences and metrology” promotes consistency and compatibility of gravity and gravity gradient datasets and assessment of their accuracy.
+The International Gravity Field Service (IGFS) coordinates the servicing of the geodetic and geophysical community with gravity field related data, software and information.
+The infrastructure of IGETS, specifically stations operating superconducting gravimeters, provides a basis for reference stations of the ITGRF.
+The ITGRF as a modern and precise absolutegravity reference frame will not only contribute to the establishment of the Global Geodetic Reference Frame (GGRF) of the UN, but will also serve as a long-term and precise gravity reference for the IAG Global Geodetic Observing System (GGOS).

 Objectives

-The JWG focuses on the establishment of such infrastructure in cooperation with IGFS, GGOS, international and national institutions, agencies, and governmental bodies.
+• The JWG focuses on the establishment of such infrastructure in cooperation with IGFS, GGOS, international and national institutions, agencies, and governmental bodies.
 This infrastructure should consist of reference stations on the national level for the monitoring of AGs.
-On the international level, comparison stations will provide the facilities to check the compatibility of AGs, and core stations will link to space geodetic techniques and the International Height Reference Frame (IHRF).
+On the international level, comparison stations will provide the facilities to check the compatibility of AGs, and core stations will link to space geodetic techniques (ITRF) and the International Height Reference Frame (IHRF).

-The activities should be further aligned with the JWG on the Implementation of the International Height Reference Frame.
+• The activities should be further aligned with the JWG on the Implementation of the International Height Reference Frame.

 Members